Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

   - 3V3\_S[1-3], 3V3\_p - One of these should be populated depending on
     where the board should get its +3.3V power.

+  - RF\_SWITCH\_EN - Removing the resistor to +5AL will disable all
+    the RF switches into high impedance mode.
+Then the zero ohm resistors to bypass the switches can be added.

+  - UMIBLICAL\_ATTACHED - If this line is not externally used, the resistor from this to ground must be populated.

+In addition, for simplex, or if each board in a two-board set has its own antenna connections or antennas, all the chips and resistors on the RF Output Switch and RF Input Switch schematic pages can be removed, the zero-ohm resistor between RF\_OUT\_SWITCH and "TX ANT OUT" can be added, and the zero-ohm resistor between RF\_IN\_SWITCH and "RX ANT IN" be added to remove all the RF switching.

+To completely remove active-standby, in addition to the previous paragraph, all the parts and resistor and the Active Standby Config page can be removed and the zero-ohm resistor between HW\_POWER\_OFF1\_N and HW\_POWER\_OFF\_N added for external power control of the board.

 # Active/Standby State Machine